Nanping Fujian, China Travel Guide

 Compensair: Assists with compensation for flight delays or cancellations.

-Pre-planning and clear communication with hotels about specific needs is a requirement.
+Pre-planning and clear communication with hotels about specific necessities is a requirement.

 Accessibility infrastructure is improving inside China's major cities but remains limited in many areas, including Nanping.

 Limited specialized services exist for travelers with visual or hearing impairments.
-Signage is mainly in Chinese, at times with English; Braille is rare.
+Signage is mainly in The chinese language, at times using English; Braille is rare.

 Respectful interactions with local culture enrich your travel and support cultural preservation.